 Upward Bound (UB) is designed for high school students who are interested in attending college or vocational school after high school graduation.
 The activities and services provided to students are geared toward successful completion of high school, acceptance/enrollment in college, and SUCCESSFUL completion of college.

 The program consists of three distinct parts: the academic year (September-May), the summer residential program, and the bridge program.
-Each month throughout the academic year UB staff visit the individual high schools and meet with participants in a small group setting or one on one.
-Topics covered include classroom and grade concerns/success, ACT registration, test-taking skills, study skills, and college and financial aid information.
-One Saturday per month students are bused to WKU for speaker presentations, workshops on ACT, college life, financial aid, and other topics of interest.
-Cultural/social activities, such as attending a play or a movie, roller skating, or bowling, usually take place Saturday afternoons.
+Each month throughout the academic year UB staff visit the individual high schools and meet with participants individually or in a small group setting.
+Topics covered include classroom and grade concerns/success, ACT registration, test-taking skills, study skills, college and financial aid information.
+One Saturday per month students are bused to WKU for speaker presentations, workshops on these topics, and for cultural and educational field trips.

 The bridge program is for graduated UB students.
-After a student graduates from his/her high school in May, he/she can take two college classes at WKU.
-The students will apply for financial aid for the summer term and any expenses not paid through financial aid will be paid for by UB.
+UB students are allowed to take two WKU courses the summer after their high school graduation.
+Students will apply for financial aid for the summer term and any expenses not paid through financial aid will be paid for by UB.
 Bridge students are WKU freshmen and do not participate in all UB activities.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,